Countervalue: Theory

 In warfare, particularly nuclear warfare, enemy targets can be divided into two general types: counterforce military targets and countervalue civilian targets.
 Those terms were not used during the Second World War bombing of civilian populations and other targets that were not directly military.

 The rationale behind countervalue targeting is that if two sides have both achieved assured destruction capability, and the nuclear arsenals of both sides have the apparent ability to survive a wide range of counterforce attacks and carry out a second strike in response, the value diminishes in an all-out nuclear war of targeting the opponent's nuclear arsenal, and the value of targeting the opponent's cities and civilians increases.
 That line of reasoning, however, assumes that the opponent values its civilians over its military forces.
+Consequently, the credible threat of countervalue targeting serves as the strategic foundation of Mutually Assured Destruction (MAD).
+Beyond its role in final retaliation, however, countervalue capability is also viewed as a tool for intra-war bargaining.
+According to theorists like Thomas Schelling, countervalue targets function strategically as "hostages."
+According to this view, the primary benefit of countervalue capability is not the destruction itself but the threat of future destruction.
+By withholding attacks on cities while maintaining the capability to destroy them, a state retains the leverage necessary to force an adversary to end a conflict.
+Paradoxically, immediate destruction of the cities would eliminate this leverage, as the opponent would no longer have anything left to lose.

 One view argues that countervalue targeting upholds nuclear deterrence because both sides are more likely to believe in each other's no first use policy.
 The line of reasoning is that if an aggressor strikes first with nuclear weapons against an opponent's countervalue targets, such an attack, by definition, does not degrade its opponent's military capacity to retaliate.
 The opposing view counters that countervalue targeting is neither moral nor credible because, if an aggressor strikes first with nuclear weapons against only a limited number of a defender's counterforce military targets, the defender should not retaliate in this situation against the aggressor's civilian populace, as this would likely constitute a major escalation of such a conflict.
 However, another position is that because the aggressor starts the conflict, it should not be treated with a "gloves-on" approach (i.e., severity of retaliation should not be reduced deliberately to avoid escalation), which would give a further incentive to be an aggressor, or produce a presumptively weaker deterrent effect.